 - Regularly published statistics for the constituency or the surrounding area.
 Some of the key data sets are available on the Library webpage [link].
 A large number are available from the Office for National Statistics.

 - If you are seeking statistics in a different format from what you already have – for instance, by constituency rather than by local authority area – a PQ may be worth trying.
 Often, however, if the data set you want isn’t public, then it doesn’t exist.
 It may be easier simply to ring the relevant department before submitting a PQ.
 As PQs are subject to ‘reasonable cost’ constraints, the Government won’t recalculate data from scratch merely in response to a PQ.

 - Government policy on specific issues.
 Government websites are pretty reliable for recent policy papers.
 For slightly older papers, you can use a search engine to turn up documents on the National Archives websites.
 As a rough guide, that will take you back to 2001.
 For documents older than that, it’s worth consulting the Library’s specialists – they often have copies of older documents, and the Library can sometimes obtain them from elsewhere (e.g. the British Library)

-– Immigration and asylum statistics are made available here on a monthly basis: http://www.homeoffice.gov.uk/science-research/research-statistics/publications/statistical-publications/
+- Immigration and asylum, and many other types of statistics are made available here on a monthly basis: https://www.gov.uk/government/organisations/home-office/about/statistics

 - Economic forecasts are now part of the Office for Budget Responsibility’s remit, and not the Treasury’s.
 They can be found here.